PieBru/ai_engineer/README.md

 *   `--script SCRIPT_PATH`: Execute a script file (containing AI Engineer commands, one per line) on startup.
 *   `--noconfirm`: Skip confirmation prompts when using `--script`.
 *   `--time`: Enable timestamp display in the user prompt from the start.
-*   `--test-inference`: Test the configured LLM inference endpoint with a simple API call, check token counting, and then exit.
-This is useful for verifying your API key, model name, and API base URL configuration before starting an interactive session.
+*   `--test-inference`: Test all configured LLM inference endpoints (Default, Routing, Tools, Coding, Knowledge): basic API call, token counting, tool calling capability, and then exit.
+This is useful for verifying your API keys, model names, API base URL, and model capabilities.

 ### Usage Examples